 ME i think.

-With the help of these bridges, migrating animals can still follow their long-used paths unharmed.
+I believe With the help of these bridges, migrating animals can still follow their long-used paths unharmed. would be the answer.